TommyTran732/Microsoft-Edge-Policies/README.md

 Smartscreen is left as recommended to be be off, as it sends the FULL URLs of what are being visted to Microsoft.
 I decide whether to use it or not depending on the actual system that I am using.

 For corporate environments, you will need make approprieate changes, including but not limited to:
-- Disabling DeveloperToolsAvailability.
+- Disabling `DeveloperToolsAvailability`.
 Users can be tricked into running malicious code in the browser console otherwise.
-- Setting DefaultWebUsbGuardSetting to "Block".
+- Setting `DefaultWebUsbGuardSetting` to "Block".
 In most cases, the websites will never need to use this API.
 I need it to flash GrapheneOS and StockOS on my phones.
-- Setting DefaultJavaScriptJitSetting to "Block".
+- Setting `DefaultJavaScriptJitSetting` to "Block".
 This will prevent users from adding exceptions to Enhanced Security Mode.
 - Further restricting permissions that websites can prompt for.
-- Madating that SmartScreenEnabled is set to disabled.
-TyposquattingCheckerEnabled is also potentially invasive, though I have not confirmed this.
+- Madating that `SmartScreenEnabled` is set to disabled. `TyposquattingCheckerEnabled` is also potentially invasive, though I have not confirmed this.
 Please make an issue to let me know of your findings.

 ## Linux